Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/shopkeeper-part-1.md

 import { makeInitialState } from "./state.js";
 ```

-That line means: “Bring in the exported function named makeInitialState from `state.js`.”
+That line means: “Bring in the exported function named `makeInitialState` from the file `state.js`.”

 Common module mistakes (that cause errors)
 	-	Forgetting `type="module"` → imports won’t work at all